 - AACSB Accreditation.
 The Labovitz MBA is the only AACSB accredited program in the Northeast Minnesota region.
 For additional information about AACSB Accreditation, click here.

 - Global Recognition.
 The Labovitz MBA is issued by the University of Minnesota's Graduate School, which is globally recognized for its academic excellence.

 - Ph.D.
 Qualified Faculty.
 The majority of our faculty are PhDs with an active research agenda in the area that they teach.
 They know the theory, and are experts at communicating those theories in ways you can understand and apply in your career.

-The PharmD/ MBA Dual Career program was developed for Duluth College of Pharmacy PharmD students who wish to pursue an MBA degree from the Labovitz School of Business and Economics as well.
+The PharmD/MBA Dual Career program is for Duluth College of Pharmacy PharmD students who want to also pursue an MBA degree from the Labovitz School of Business and Economics.
 This program is competitive, challenging, and rewarding; it builds on the foundation of business knowledge students already have in order for them to become more valuable employees and more confident, capable leaders.

-The PharmD/ MBA Dual Career Program enables students to complete the two degrees in a shorter time frame than they would if the degrees were pursued separately.
+The PharmD/MBA Dual Career Program enables students to complete the two degrees in a shorter time frame than if the degrees were pursued separately.
 To complete both degrees within a four-year period, students will carry a very demanding course load.
 Students must be in good standing academically and not on probation.
 After acceptance into the dual degree program, students meet with both their PharmD and MBA advisors to ensure their study plan satisfies requirements for both degrees.